hjo6/cs1660-project-option-2/README.md

 My guidelines are, again, under the assumption that the user is using an Apple machine.
 However, the steps should remain the same, if my understanding is correct.
 - Have a terminal that can run the image open (XQuartz for Mac, Xming for Windows)
 - Ensure that if you pulled the entire GitHub repository, you are located inside of the "projectGUI" folder
-- Enter the following command, using your IP address in place of the brackets: "export DISPLAY=[IP Address]"
+- Enter the following command, using your IP address in place of the brackets: "export DISPLAY=[IP Address]:0" (for windows, try using "set-variable -name DISPLAY -value [IP address]:0.0"
 - Enter the following command as written: "xhost + ${hostname}"
 - Enter the following command as written: "docker run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:ro hjosterhoudt/cs1660-project-option-2"